ianthetechie/SwiftCGI/README.md

 have as many features as Django.

 ## Current status
-I literally wrote this in 3 evenings of spare time.
+I wrote this in a couple evenings of spare time.
 Don't judge too hard yet ;) By the end of January, I hope to reach alpha status in that it is a funcitonal base that exhibits proper modular design, is unit tested, etc.
-Right now it's a kludgey port of FCGIKit, which brings me to the credits.
-(NOTE: As such, the current server has the same limitations of FCGIKit).
+The first couple dozen or so commits will involve a lot of Swift-ifying the FCGI core, which, at least to start, is basically a port of FCGIKit, which brings me to the credits.
+(NOTE: As such, the current server has the same limitations of FCGIKit, and probably a few bugs as well.
+I've already identified and fixed several.)

 ## Credits
-I'm not sure I'd say this project was "inspired" by [FCGIKit](https://github.com/fervo/FCGIKit), but the core of this project is a straight-up port of
-FCGIKit.
-It has been improved slightly already, and is a lot safer, but it's essentially FCGIKit rewritten in Swift.
-This will of course be improved upon over time, but honestly I 1) don't want to re-invent the wheel, and 2) felt it would be a lot safer to have a Swift FCGI server implementation rather than wrapping the FCGI C library *shudder*.
+I'm not sure I'd say this project was "inspired" by [FCGIKit](https://github.com/fervo/FCGIKit), but the core of the base of this project is a port of FCGIKit that will be improved and Swift-ified as it is developed and "finished" (FCGIKit is a very minimal implementation, which made a great base for learning how to write an FCGI server, but will need to be improved upon for serious use).
+I feel it's a lot safer to port a minimal Obj-C implementation and go from there rather than trying to wrap the fcgi C library.

+# Getting Started
+1. Clone the repo
+2. Open the SwiftCGIDemo workspace
+3. Admire the elegance of main.swift (it's so short!!!)
+4. Switch the target to SwiftCGIDemo
+5. Run the project
+6. Configure nginx to serve fcgi from your application (localhost, port 9000, set up an endpoint, etc. nginx tutorial may come later if I get bored, but it'd probably be faster for you to just google how to set up an nginx fastcgi server)

-## License
+# License
 Copyright (c) 2014, Ian Wagner
 All rights reserved.